math-marcellino/flight-delay-insurance-dapps/README.md

 const contractAddress = '0x4ec57258BDCE96f3C4e5fe1b3f6f45e359be34f5';
 const contract = new Contract(contractAddress, contractInterface);

-\\ 'send' is a function that will be called on button click in React const {state, send} = useContractFunction(contract, functionName);
+// 'send' is a function that will be called on button click in React const {state, send} = useContractFunction(contract, functionName);

+// example of executing send() function send(args1, {value: utils.parseEther(etherAmountToBeTransacted)});
 ```

 ## How to use the dApp